chanzuckerberg/cellxgene/dev_docs/schema_guide.md

 dataset.

-`layer_descriptions` is free text descriptions of the different (layers)[https://anndata.readthedocs.io/en/latest/anndata.AnnData.layers.html] of the AnnData file.
-It should look like this when complete:
+`layer_descriptions` is free text descriptions of the different [layers](https://anndata.readthedocs.io/en/latest/anndata.AnnData.layers.html) of the AnnData file.
+It should look like this when complete, depending on what layers are present:
 ```
 layer_descriptions:
   X: CPM and logged